A partnership proposal for UK towns and cities

 It only takes a few people on a street, acting together, to say, ‘Let’s start one’.
 So, how can one bring those ‘few people’ together?

-We propose that in 2021, all over town and some time after the banners go up, local organizations put on simultaneous ‘Back Together Celebrations’, using the high profile as one branding on the invitation, with each host organisation delivering to about 10 nearby streets.
+Gathering pace in many parts of the country is a burgeoning alliance of local organisations and local authorities, getting ready so that, this summer, all over town and some time after the banners go up, local organizations put on ‘Back Together Celebrations’, using the high profile As One branding on the invitation, with each host organisation delivering to about 10 nearby streets.

 Crucially, when residents arrive at the Celebration, they are asked, “what street do you live on?”, and then guided to join the table reserved for residents of that particular street.